 However, this greater freedom to do what you want with your webspace does come with increased responsibility.
 Depending on your plan and what you do with it, it might be up to you to ensure everything is running smoothly, with less assistance available compared to the managed hosting packages covered earlier.

-It’s unlikely that you will need this type of hosting from the outset, if at all, but if you do require enterprise hosting, here are some of the best-known providers in this space:
+It’s unlikely that you'll need this type of hosting from the outset, if at all, but if you do require enterprise hosting, here are some of the best-known providers in this space:

 - Cloudways: high-powered enterprise managed WordPress hosting.

 - Pantheon: elite hosting for all types of projects.